moneybird/active_merchant_buckaroo/README.md

 ## What if it doesn't work?

 More information can be found in the source, for example the BuckarooBPE3Response and BuckarooBPE3ResponseParser class provide a lot of convenience functions.
-BuckarooBPE3Response is the object returned to you when initiating a call, BuckarooBPE3ResponseParser will be used to parse the returned code from Buckaroo (response to call or push data).
+BuckarooBPE3Response is the object returned to you when initiating a call, BuckarooBPE3ResponseParser will be used to parse the returned data from Buckaroo (response to call or push data).